Author: R.A. Salvatore

 I’m not sure there’s a discernible theme here.
 “Sometimes bad people do bad things,” I guess.
 The whole “evil artifact unleashes people’s inner natures” thing doesn’t really give us any lessons about human nature, except maybe the obvious tautology of “If you drive people crazy, they act crazy.”
-It could have been a good opportunity for creepy suspense and character development if it had been developed more patiently, The Shining-style, with everyone slowly losing control of themselves.
+It could have been a good opportunity for creepy suspense and character development if it had been developed more patiently, The Shining-style, with everyone’s character flaws gradually spiralling out of control.
 As it is, it feels like people go from normal to slightly odd to complete whackjobs in a short period of time — which makes room for all the unnecessarily long fight scenes at the end, I suppose.

 There should be an adjective for unnecessarily long fight scenes.
 Salvatorean?
 As in, “The alley fight in They Live is positively Salvatorean!”
 Hmm… yeah, that’ll work.